Dominion Energy Proposes 772MW of Solar PV Capacity in Virginia to Boost Clean Energy

 It is worth noting that Dominion anticipates a modest increase of $1.54 in the average residential monthly bill as a result of these new projects.
 Such rate base adjustments are commonly employed by utilities to recoup investments in large-scale initiatives.

-Virginia ranks as the fourth-largest solar PV market in the United States by installed capacity, according to a recent report by the Berkeley Lab.
+Virginia ranks as the fourth-largest solar PV market in the by installed capacity, according to a recent report by the Berkeley Lab.
 Furthermore, as a state within the PJM Interconnection, Virginia presents a significant opportunity for and storage investment.
 The American Council on Renewable Energy (ACORE) identified a 43.7GW backlog of renewables and storage interconnection projects in Virginia, amounting to a potential $8.52 billion investment opportunity—the largest among all PJM states, with the Interconnection's total backlog estimated at $33 billion.

 Add a comment